Setting Up Goals in Google Analytics

 Setting up Goals

-Learn how to setup goals in Google Analytics in this free video from Matthew Edgar at Elementive.
-Another video I made address how to review and understand goals in Google Analytics.
+Learn how to set up goals in Google Analytics in this free video from Matthew Edgar at Elementive.
+Another video I made addresses how to review the goal reports in Google Analytics.
+You can also check out my article about viewing goals by source.

 In this video, let’s talk about how we set up goals in Google Analytics.
 The first question is what are goals?
 A goal is a way that you can measure how many people who visited your website complete a key action.
 A goal is sometimes referred to as a conversion, because typically, goals are used to measure how many people come to the website and complete some kind of action that is critical to the overall success of the business.
 That might be how many people came to the website and completed a lead form?
 How many people came to a website and ordered a product or downloaded a key resource?